 In short, Parry trades in respect.
 The indigenous people he encounters, feel that and accept him as a result.
 Respect is a currency accepted in all cultures; it transcends borders, religions, races and languages.

 Imagine if our world leaders took a leaf out of Bruce Parry’s book.
 Trump would be a much more understanding man.
 Theresa May would be less of a self-interested careerist.
 Putin would run a more honest regime.
 Kim Jong Un would perhaps realise that if he worked with other nations, it would be in the benefit of everyone.
 I am confident the world would be a happier and safer place.

 For Bruce Parry’s new project, he steps up from the small screen to present and direct his first feature-length documentary: Bruce Parry’s Tawai – A Voice From The Forest.

 There is so much we can learn as travellers, backpackers and adventurers from Bruce Parry.
 Based on past performances, ‘Tawai‘ is bound to be a unmissable film and an eye-opening experience.

-DO NOT CONTINUE READING IF YOU DON”T WANT TO SEE TAWAI SPOILERS
+DO NOT CONTINUE READING IF YOU DON”T WANT TO READ TAWAI SPOILERS

-I think the key thing I learned from watching ‘Tawai‘ is that we must have been a more more egalisarian people, in the days when we were hunter gatherers.
-The film shows that the indiginous people of the forests of Borneo are complete equals to one another.
+I think the key thing I learned from watching ‘Tawai‘ is that we must have been a more egalitarian people, in the days when we were hunter gatherers.
+The film shows that the indigenous people of the forests of Borneo are complete equals to one another.
 Everything is shared.

 I would say I am a person who values egalitarianism and I would like to see a more equal world.
 Watching ‘Tawai‘ has helped me to gain an insight into how we can best achieve that.